Better-Politics-Mod/Better-Politics-Mod-Vic-3/support-scripts/cabinet/cabinet_readme.md

 # How to register a new institution

-Look up every place that has the `# --Cabinet Register Institution` comment
+Look up every place that has the `# --Cabinet Register Institution (number)` comment (ignore those where it's not a number)

 # How to setup an already registered institution